phoebe-project/phoebe2-docs/api/phoebe.parameters.ParameterSet.plot.md

     figure (or False to not save).
 * `show` (bool, optional, default=False): whether to show the plot
 * `animate` (bool, optional, default=False): whether to animate the figure.
+* `interval` (int, optional, default=100): time in ms between each frame in the animation.
+Applicable only if `animate` is True.

+* `projection` (string, optional, default='2d'): whether to plot on a 2d or 3d axes.
+If '3d', the orientation of the axes will be provided by `azim` and `elev` (see [autofig tutorial on 3d](https://github.com/kecnry/autofig/blob/1.0.0/tutorials/3d.ipynb))
+* `azim` (float or list, optional): azimuth to use when `projection` is '3d'.
+If `animate` is True, then a tuple or list will allow rotating the axes throughout the animation (see [autofig tutorial on 3d](https://github.com/kecnry/autofig/blob/1.0.0/tutorials/3d.ipynb))
+* `elev` (float or list, optional): elevation to use when `projection` is '3d'.
+If `animate` is True, then a tuple or list will allow rotating the axes throughout the animation (see [autofig tutorial on 3d](https://github.com/kecnry/autofig/blob/1.0.0/tutorials/3d.ipynb))
+* `exclude_back` (bool, optional): whether to exclude plotting the back of meshes when in '2d' projections.
+Defaults to True if `fc` is not 'none' (otherwise defaults to False so that you can "see through" the star).

 * `draw_sidebars` (bool, optional, default=False): whether to include
     any applicable sidebars (colorbar, sizebar, etc).
 * `draw_title` (bool, optional, default=False): whether to draw axes